jinyangli/GNNBenchmark/README.md

 GPU Sparse Performance Benchmark
 -------------------------
-Scripts in [tests-gpu](./tests-gpu) benchmarks performance of Sparse Matrix Multiplication on AMD and NVIDIA GPU.
-The machines we used for benchmark are:
+Scripts in [tests-gpu](./tests-gpu) benchmarks performance of Sparse Matrix Multiplication (SpMM) on AMD and NVIDIA GPU.
+The machines we used for benchmark
+are:

 - AMD:
 	- CPU: AMD EPYC 7452 32-Core Processor (128 virtual cores), 1.5GHz (max